The Canadian Football League wiki last edited by DevourerOfTime on 02/02/14 04:05PM

 - Montreal Alouettes

-Throughout 2012, political roadblocks were overcome for a ninth team to be added to the league in Ottawa.
-The league will have an expansion draft after the 2013 season to prepare for this new team to start play in 2014.
+In 2012, roadblocks were overcome for a ninth team to be added to the league.
+The Ottawa RedBlacks completed their expansion draft at the end of 2013 and will be added to the East division starting in the 2014 CFL season.
 This will be the third team in CFL history to be located in Ottawa.

-The CFL is looking to add new teams in other locations in the future.
+The CFL is rumoured to be looking to expand to other locations in the future.
 Possible locations include Windsor, Quebec City, Moncton, Halifax, London, and even western New York.
 For now, no concrete plans have been made to expand beyond nine teams.

 Comparison Between the CFL and American Football